vorlie/Lifedrain/README.md

 This mod is lightweight and perfect for anyone who enjoys combat-focused gameplay or just wants a little extra survivability.

-**Note:** Although the mod can be loaded in Minecraft 1.21.X, it is not recommended.
-Attacking a hostile mob in this version will cause your game to crash.
+**Note:** Although the mod can be loaded in Minecraft `1.21.X`, it is not recommended.
+Attacking a hostile mob in this versions other than `1.21` will cause your game to crash.

 **Requirements:**
 - Fabric Loader 0.16.10+